 Mini Mental State Examination (MMSE)

 This is a widely used test which is used to assess a number of different mental abilities, including:

 - Short and long term memory

 - Language and communication skills

 This examination is not used to directly test for dementia, however it is used to assess the level of mental impairment that the individual with dementia may have.
 This may be continued over different time points to check for any deterioration.

-Once other simpler tests such as the MMSE and Blood test have ruled out any other conditions, then the specialist may issue a brain scan.
-There are two different scans that can be issued, the first is a CT scan, this will look to make sure that it is not a stroke or brain tumour that is causing the symptoms, but will not say if the person has dementia.
+Once other simpler tests such as the MMSE and blood test have ruled out any other conditions, then the Doctor may suggest a brain scan.
+There are two different scans – the first is a CT scan, this will look to make sure that it is not a stroke or brain tumour that is causing the symptoms, but will not say if the person has dementia.
 The second type of scan is a MRI scan, this will be able to confirm a diagnosis of dementia by looking at the structure of the brain.

 Diagnosing dementia, what next?

-We know how it feels when a loved one gets diagnosed with dementia, it feels like an enormous weight has been dropped on your life.
-Don’t panic!
-There is lots of information out there to help you fully understand dementia and how to help those who have it.
-We have an entire section on dementia with information full to give you everything you need to know from understanding dementia, the treatments to help, to helping someone with dementia to eat more!
+We know how it feels when a loved one receives a diagnosis of dementia.
+Try not to panic.
+There is lots of information and support out there to help you understand dementia and how to help those who have it.
+Our section includes a wide range of resources and information from understanding dementia, the treatments to help, to helping someone with dementia to eat more.
 Have a read below at our resources.